You are here

 80% of Linn-Mar’s budget (general fund) is staff.
 If the district is underfunded it means fewer staff members, which means larger class sizes.
 Larger class sizes are shown in studies to lead to less individualized attention and more behavior and academic interventions.
 Underfunding also makes providing raises that meet the cost of living difficult, which puts a strain on teachers and staff.
 Some may choose to leave the profession as the district cannot compete with the for-profit business world’s rate of pay.

-Strives to provide every student with the services they need to remain in school, progress, and graduate to become productive citizens.
-We support state policies that:
+School boards strive to provide every student with the services they need to remain in school, progress, and graduate to become productive citizens.
+We support state policies to:

-2. Equalize the ability of all districts to generate dropout prevention funds.
+2. Equalize the ability of all districts to generate dropout prevention funds; and

 1. Student Achievement: As locally elected officials, school boards should have the ability to set priorities, customize programming, and maximize community strengths to improve outcomes for all students;